jelikaer/IBAN-validation/README.md

 destination folder (remote or local);
 5. execute the command `java -jar IBAN-validation-<file-version>.jar com.luminor.task.ibanvalidation.IbanValidationApplication`

-### Project components description
+### Some comments
 This is backend part of IBAN VALIDATION REST API.
 UI part might be found at `https://github.com/jelikaer/IBAN-validation-ui.git`.
-These two parts are physically separated and are interacting through the server(?).
+These two parts are physically separated and are interacting through the enpoint(?).
+The main reason of this solution is author' insufficient experience with Tomcat.
+But this approach also gives an opportunity for separately work on different devices (server and user' PC).